-Appendix G: Animal use statistics 2004
+Appendix G: Animal use statistics 2005

-Note: Statistics on animal use are collected on a calendar year basis.
+Note: Statistics on animal use are collected on a calendar-year basis.

-The following graphs, one for each purpose (see table on next page) show the numbers of animals used against category of procedure (1-9 see below).
+The following graphs, one for each purpose (see table on next page) show the numbers of animals used against the category of procedure (1-9; see overleaf).
 The categorisation of procedures aims to give some indication of the 'invasiveness' or 'impact' of the work on the animals involved.
 Species are grouped as indicated below.

-Some animals are used in a number of projects, for example those used to teach animal handling techniques.
+Some animals (e.g. those used to teach animal-handling techniques) are used in a number of projects.
 Animals that are re-used are counted in each project for which they are used.
 In welfare terms, this gives a more meaningful indication of animal use.

-The system includes obtaining statistics on observation of free-living animals.
+The system includes the collection of statistics on the observation of free-living animals.
 This causes a large number of animals to be recorded in procedure category 1 ('observation involving minor interference').
 For example, an aerial survey of birds can include many hundreds of thousands of individual animals.